jbibel/Compression-Drawing/README.md

 All saved canvases can be found in the folder `/public/images/canvas` of this repository.
 Gifs are saved in the folder `/public/images/gifs`.

 - The first input lets you name the save file for each compression of a current canvas.
-The default name is "thisCanvas". *Note: using an existing name will lead to the older files to be writen over.*
+The default name is "thisCanvas". *Note: using an existing name will lead to the older files to be written over.*
 - The `reset img counter` button resets the internal counter that tracks how many saves have been executed.
 Above the button shows how many times the canvas has been compressed.
 Use this button after changing the file name so that it will start at zero.
 - The `edit settings` check box when checked allows you to use the file name input and reset button.
 While active, the save buttons and drawing are disabled to avoid accidental saves or unwanted marks on the canvas.

 - The `compress` button copresses the canvas and places the compressed save onto the canvas again following parameters set on the right side of the window.
 The tilde key `~` also has the same function.
-Using the button or the key rapidly at a fast speed can lead to an error form going faster than the canvas being compressed.
+Using the button or the key rapidly at a fast speed can lead to an error from going faster than the canvas being compressed.
 - The `save` button just saves the current canvas ignoring the compression settings.
 This is useful for saving in progress work while not advancing the counter and for saving the final results of a project.
-- The `make_gif` button makes a gif out of all of the files with the name set in the file name input. *Note: using an existing name will lead to the older files to be writen over.*
+- The `make_gif` button makes a gif out of all of the files with the name set in the file name input. *Note: using an existing name will lead to the older file to be written over.*

 ## Drawing Tools
 Select which tool to use by using the selection markers.
 When selected, the tools settings will appear for editing.